BIMSBbioinfo/pigx/README.md

 </a>
 </div>

-**Copyright 2017: Alexander Gosdschan, Katarzyna Wreczycka, Bren Osberg.**
+**Copyright 2017: Alexander Gosdschan, Katarzyna Wreczycka, Bren Osberg, Ricardo Wurmus.**
 **This work is distributed under the terms of the GNU General Public License, version 3 or later.
 It is free to use for all purposes.**

 -----